-This course addresses the manufacturing processes used to build a product from design to delivery into the marketplace.
-Students will be introduced to G-Code programming, General programming methods are presented along with tool set-up, and simulations are reinforced.
-Ten credit hours
+This course addresses the manufacturing processes used to build a product, from design to delivery in the marketplace by reinforcing GD&T, Machinist formulas, and trigonometric functions.
+In creating a final product, students will also be introduced to G and M Code programming for CNC mils and ISO programming methods.
+Finally, students will correct possible errors of tools and workpiece offsets by utilizing a simulation software.
+Eight credit hours